Pranayama is a term every yoga practitioner may have heard from his yoga teacher or studio.

 After going through your daily yoga routines, you might have an increase in heart rate.
 So, how to bring it to normal?
-By performing this technique called Ujjayi Pranayama, while helps you to fill your lungs, while slightly contracting your throat and breathing through your nose.
+By performing this technique called Ujjayi Pranayama, which helps you to fill your lungs by breathing through your nose and by slightly contracting your throat.

 This is a proven technique to induce relaxation and establishing normal heart rates by activating the parasympathetic nervous system.

 By combining pranayama techniques with belly breathing you can stimulate your dome-shaped diaphragm muscles, which lie under your lungs and on top of your internal organs.

 With this method, you lead your diaphragm to fall & rise continuously, which applies a nice massage for your delicate organs.